-More than just the adrenaline rush from the flips, turns and carves, the craft offers numerous benefits including health and wellness.
+Longboarding is definitely a wonderful and exciting craft.
+And living a Longboarding lifestyle can be a form of culture that many would be proud of.
+More than just the adrenaline rush from the flips turns and carves, the craft offers numerous benefits including health and wellness.

-Knights of the Air (KOTA), a custom longboard manufacturer recognised this important healing role longboarding could play to help our soldiers.
+A custom longboard manufacturer, Knights of the Air (KOTA) even recognized the important healing role longboarding could play to help our soldiers.
 Their founder, Mike Maloney, once said that “longboarding is a physically invigorating and mentally relaxing activity for all ages.”
 For years, they have been supporting the Wounded Warrior Project (WWP) to help alleviate post-traumatic stress through recreational riding.

-It, however, does not mean that only our soldiers can benefit from riding boards.
-You!
-Yes, you can also take advantage of the healthy and eco-friendly longboarding activity.
+However, it does not mean that only our soldiers can benefit from riding boards.
+You can also take advantage of the healthy and eco-friendly longboarding activity.
 For the short years I’ve been riding, I’ve come up five surprising ways that longboarding helped me to destress.
-If you find not bought a longboard, click here to check out our best longboard reviews guide.
-Or grab your best eskateboards with our review here 🙂

 Aside from keeping a physically fit body, longboarding also helps with maintaining a healthy environment.
 Unlike cars and public transport, longboards are powered by your effort.
 You got to kick and push to get the board running.
 Students traveling with longboards to and from school or around campus helps minimize air pollutants brought by vehicles.

 So, how can it minimize your stress?
 We all know that an unhealthy surrounding is also a big stressor.
 Cleaning up the environment helps get rid of the pollutants causing the stress.
 In surprising ways, longboarding has a significant impact on you and the community.

 4. Engage in a physical activity that frees your mind and body

 Did I mention that you don’t have to go to the gym for exercise to destress?